slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On confidence and validation

 <!--
+> *"Self-confidence is the memory of success."
+-- David Storey*
+- amazing how not being insecure about an unattractive quality instantly makes you way more attractive.
+“Those whose approval you seek the most give you the least.” --Rozanne Weissman

 - Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
 - self-esteem is just the REPUTATION you have with yourself. you'll always know. -- naval
 - guilt is society's voice speaking in your head. -- naval